-A fuzzer can be divided into several parts:
+A fuzzer anatomy can be divided into several parts:

 In order to use fuzzing, so-called fuzz targets need to be created.
 Fuzz targets are small programs that test predefined API functions, similar to unit tests.
 However, the inputs are not provided by the developer but produced with a fuzz generator.